Skip to content

 For versatile training, this shoe hasn’t been my favorite and that’s due to its heavier upper construction.
 I found this shoe to run pretty warmly in longer sessions where I was doing a blend of movements.

-Plus, this model’s width is a bit wide for my foot so I noticed when catching cleans and jumping I was sliding a little bit in this model.
+Plus, this model’s width is a bit wide for my foot, so I noticed I was sliding a little bit when catching cleans and jumping in it.
 If you have narrow or neutral-width feet, then this is something you’ll want to consider.

 Testing the Icarus Ascent for Daily Wear